 - It is another common mistake for taxpayers to include evidence in their notice of appeal.
 There is a difference between a fact and the evidence that supports that fact.
 The notice of appeal should limit itself to statements of fact.
 Further, documents that the taxpayer may want to use as evidence need not be filed with the notice of appeal.
-For example, in an expense case, if a taxpayer wants to prove that he incurred the claimed expenses, he need not file the receipts and other documents with his notice of appeal.
-Even if he wanted to, the Registrar would probably refuse to accept those documents.
+For example, in an expense case, if you want to prove that you incurred the claimed expenses, you need not file the receipts and other documents with your notice of appeal.
 The right time to submit evidence is at the hearing.

 Whereas a taxpayer must file a notice of appeal, the Crown must respond to the notice of appeal through a document referred to as the “reply to the notice of appeal”.